JosephBrides/Creating-Manipulating-a-Database/README.md

 Note: This assignment was created with MySQL in mind.
 Therefore, dates, numbers, etc. have been set up with that tool in mind.
 Upon completion of this project, we will have created:

-    Write SQL queries to create tables
+    -Write SQL queries to create tables
-    Write SQL queries to create relationships among tables Identify indexes and create them in a database Write queries to extract important information from a database
+    -Write SQL queries to create relationships among tables -Identify indexes and create them in a database -Write queries to extract important information from a database

 ## Objective